 Hopkins House: the Honors House

 One of the most popular features of the Honors Program is Hopkins House, where students can rest and relax, as well as do homework away from dorm distractions and gather together in small study groups.
 Hopkins has a warm living room, kitchen and the director's office on the first floor, an electronic seminar room and two study rooms with computers on the second floor, and a study room area with two more computers on the third floor.
 The third floor, colloquially known as Mt.
 Olympus, also has an entertainment center.
 Altogether, Hopkins has five computers available to students all equipped with high-speed internet access through the Gonzaga network as well as access to a network printer, copier, scanner, and fax machine.
 Hopkins is also wireless for students with laptops to link up to the University network or the internet.
 Hopkins facilities are accessible 24 hours a day, 7 days a week.
-Take a tour of Hopkins House.

 Faculty and Students